CensusEasy

 Fastest shrinking, US states · 2010

-US states with the steepest population decline since the prior decennial census.
+US states with the steepest population decline from the 2000 census to 2010.
 Michigan leads at -0.6%.
 51 states qualify in total.

 Flip the list · Fastest growing, US states